Frequently asked Oracle Forms and Reports Interview Questions:

 Answer: LOV is a list of values populated in a pop-up window and is displayed to the end-user for selection.
 These values can be assigned and invoked statically or dynamically in LOV.

-There is a related property known as ‘LOV for Validation’ which is used to validate contents of LOV.
-If this property is set to true, the current value of text item is compared with the values displayed in the first column of LOV.
+There is a related property known as ‘LOV for Validation’ which is used to validate the contents of LOV.
+If this property is set to true, the current value of the text item is compared with the values displayed in the first column of LOV.

 If any of the LOV values match the text item, then validation succeeds and LOV will not be displayed.
 If the value does not match, LOV will be displayed and a search will happen based on the text item.

 Q #5) What is a canvas in Oracle Forms?

-Answer: Canvas is a layer within a window where the visual objects like interface items or graphics can be placed.
+Answer: A canvas is a layer within a window where visual objects like interface items or graphics can be placed.

 Oracle Forms support four types of canvas as mentioned below: